Matthew Kohn Research Group

 Basically, I am a geochemist who wears two very different hats:

 Tectonics: My graduate research (c.
 1990) was exclusively on metamorphic rocks, and I maintain an active research program investigating tectonics via the geochemistry and geochronology of metamorphic minerals.
 Projects have included the northern and southern Appalachians, Himalaya, southern California, European Alps, southern Andes, etc. If I differ from other “metamorphic tectonicists” it is that I continually develop and apply new geochemical techniques for investigating orogenesis, so there are a lot of geochemical methods and models embodied in my studies.
-Recently I co-edited a Reviews in Mineralogy and Geochemistry volume on Petrochronology, which illustrates many of the concepts and methods employed in hard-rock research.
+The Reviews in Mineralogy and Geochemistry volume 83 on Petrochronology (which I co-edited) illustrates many of the concepts and methods employed in hard-rock research.